 If you have tuberous breasts and consult with a Board Certified plastic surgeon you may discover you need two surgeries (it'll depend on how tuberous your breasts are).

-The surgeon may choose to use tissue expanders (inflatable, temporary implants) to stretch any muscles and skin (to make room for the implants).
-Then, a few months later the expanders are replaced with the actual implant!
+The surgeon may choose to use tissue expanders (inflatable, temporary implants) to stretch any muscles and skin (to make room for the breast implants).
+Then, a few months later the expanders are replaced with the actual breast implant!

 After surgery, tuberous breasts with implants will have improved shape and fullness.